Nursing Home Neglect: A Critical Issue

 Nursing Home Neglect Facts

-• The U.S. Justice Department notes that caregiver neglect is the most unreported type of abuse, with 1 out of every 57 cases being reported.
+- The U.S. Justice Department notes that caregiver neglect is the most unreported type of abuse, with 1 out of every 57 cases being reported.
+Neglect is also one of the most common types of elder abuse.

 Signs of Nursing Home Neglect

-Neglect in a nursing home environment can result in serious life-threatening health consequences.
-For example, seniors neglected in nursing homes may be left sitting in their bed for days at a time, leading to extremely dangerous and uncomfortable bedsores.
-Neglect can even be fatal to your loved one.
+Neglect in a nursing home can have serious, life-threatening health consequences.
+For example, seniors may be left in bed for days, leading to dangerous and uncomfortable bedsores, or worse, fatal outcomes.

 Signs of neglect include unsanitary living conditions, poor hygiene and more

-• Unsafe living conditions, for example, no heat or running water, faulty electrical wiring, other fire hazards
+- Unsafe living conditions, for example, no heat or running water, faulty electrical wiring, and other fire hazards

-• Lack of medical aides, such as glasses, walker, hearing aids
+- Lack of medical aides, such as glasses, walkers, hearing aids

 Need Additional Information about Nursing Home Abuse & Neglect